Connecting to Meghan online...

 I started at $14 an hour in driver operations at a tiny office in Portrero Hill, San Francisco.
 The pay was so low that I practically lived on Kind bars and catered dinners at HQ, earning what they jokingly called the "Uber-10."
 Despite the meager paycheck, it gave me a taste of the tech world's allure.
 Coming from a humble background, with a single disabled mom and financial struggles, I realized I couldn't return to that life after glimpsing the possibilities through hard work.

 In 2016, I dove into design, teaching myself the ropes while picking up insights from jobs, peers, and generous mentors who responded to my LinkedIn messages.
-My UI skills were abysmal at first, and my early portfolio probably elicited a few chuckles from hiring managers.
+My UI skills were rough at first (putting it lightly), and my early portfolio probably elicited a few "what was she thinking" from hiring managers.
 Yet, amidst hundreds of rejections, one employer saw something in me and took a chance.
 I realized that by embracing the process and leveraging my natural problem-solving abilities, I could overcome my UI shortcomings.
 Eight years later, here I am, grateful for the journey that came from taking the plunge into the unknown, and continuing forward despire imposter syndrome knocking daily at my door.

 In November 2021, after an 18-month medical journey, I was diagnosed with ADHD, a discovery prompted by the challenges of the pandemic in 2020.
 Being confined for a year stripped away excuses for procrastination, forgetfulness, and confusion, forcing me to confront internal struggles.
-Embracing my ADHD diagnosis openly, I've found it strengthens me as a designer in unexpected ways, though there was a moment when hurtful words almost led me to quit
+Embracing my ADHD diagnosis openly, I've found it strengthens me as a designer in unexpected ways, though there was a moment when hurtful words almost led me to break up with design.

 Before my ADHD diagnosis, I confided in my interim manager, expressing confusion and fear over my declining cognitive abilities.
 I shared openly about my health concerns, even jokingly fearing a brain tumor.
 However, upon the arrival of our new design manager, I faced a harsh reality in a one-on-one meeting on her first official day: I was being let go.
 She bluntly stated I wasn't cut out for design and suggested I pursue a different path.